2014 Stanley Cup playoffs: (P1) Anaheim Ducks vs. (P3) Los Angeles Kings

 This was the first playoff meeting between the Pacific Division and crosstown rivals.
 The Ducks won four of the five games in this year's regular season series, including a 3–0 win at the NHL's inaugural Stadium Series game held at Dodger Stadium.

 The Kings eliminated the Ducks in seven games.
 The first four games in the series were won by the visiting team.
 Anaheim head coach Bruce Boudreau started game one with Jonas Hiller in net.
 However, Marian Gaborik tied the game with about seven seconds remaining in regulation, then scored the game-winner 12:17 into overtime to give Los Angeles a 3–2 win.
 The Kings also won game two, 3–1, as goalie Jonathan Quick only allowed one power play goal out of 37 shots.
 Boudreau then named Frederik Andersen as his starting goalie for game three.
 Andersen made 22 saves out of 23 shots before leaving in the third period due to a lower-body injury.
 Hiller went into the game as Andersen's replacement and made 7 saves out of 8 shots to help preserve a 3–2 victory for the Ducks.
-With Anaheim's starting goalie situation still in flux, Boudreau decided to turn to rookie John Gibson for game four.
+With Anaheim's starting goaltender situation still in flux, Boudreau decided to turn to rookie John Gibson for game four.
 The 20-year-old Gibson then became the youngest goalie in NHL history to record a shutout in his playoff debut, making 28 saves to give Anaheim a 2–0 win.
 Gibson followed up his performance by recording 39 saves out of 42 shots, and Devante Smith-Pelly scored two goals, to help give the Ducks a 4–3 win in game five.
-However, the Kings built a 2–0 second period lead in game six en route to a 2–1 win.
-Los Angeles then controlled most of game seven, building a 4–0 second period lead before Boudreau opted to replace Gibson with Hiller.
-The Kings then scored another goal against Hiller to make it 5–0 and held to win, 6–2, to advance to the Conference Finals.
+However, the Kings built a 2–0 second-period lead in game six en route to a 2–1 win.
+Los Angeles then controlled most of game seven, building a 4–0 second-period lead before Boudreau opted to replace Gibson with Hiller.
+The Kings then scored another goal against Hiller to make it 5–0 and held to win, 6–2, to advance to the conference finals for the third consecutive year.